 xScale, yScale: The horizontal and vertical scale factors, where 1.0 means actual size.
 If either value is less than or equal to zero, they are both ignored, and the page is printed actual size, or shrunk to fit the paper if necessary.
 (Pass

 xOffset, yOffset: The offset of the printed region from the lower-left corner of the page, measured in points (1 point = 1/72 inch).
 If either one is less than zero, the page is instead centered on the paper.
 (Pass

 -1, -1to get the default behavior of centering the page.)

 rotate: The rotation angle (0, 90, 180, or 270 degrees).
 If rotate is less than 0, the page will be printed at 0 or 90 degrees rotation (portrait or landscape), depending on its size relative to the paper size.

 nCopies: If nCopies is greater than 0, it specifies the number of copies to be printed.
 Otherwise, the printer's default setting is used.

-printer: The name of the printer to use, or NULL to use the default printer.
+printer: The name of the printer to use, or the empty string ("") to use the default printer.
 If

 showDialogis true, the printer argument is ignored.